AppImage/AppImageKit/README.md

 Copyright (c) 2004-15 Simon Peter <probono@puredarwin.org> and contributors.

-The AppImage format is a standardized format for packaging applications in a way that allows them to run on target systems without further modification.
-This document describes the AppImage format.
+The __AppImage__ format is a format for packaging applications in a way that allows them to run on a variety of different target systems (base operating systems, distributions) without further modification.

-AppImageKit  contains  a  concrete  implementation  of  the  AppImage  format  and  provides  tools  for conveniently handling AppImages.
+__AppImageKit__  is  a  concrete  implementation  of  the  AppImage  format  and  provides  tools  for conveniently handling AppImages.

+This document describes the AppImage format and AppImageKit.
+It is intended to describe the philosophy behind the AppImage format and the concrete implementation.
 This document is not a formal specification, since the AppImage format is not frozen yet but in the process of being specified more formally.
-However, this document is intended to describe the philosophy behing the AppImage format and the concrete implementation.
 Contributors are encouraged to comment on this document and propose formal format descriptions.

 ## Motivation